change-hi/change-hi.github.io/morea/data-movement/experience-globus-install.md

 <i class="fa-solid fa-globe fa-xl"></i> **Key Points**
 <hr/>

-  * Dual factor authentication is a prerequisite to using Globus with MANA.
+  * Dual factor authentication is a prerequisite to using Globus with MANA/KOA.
   * Both systems to transfer data to and from must have Globus installed on them.
 </div>